bdulac/bdulac.github.io/java/index.md

 	<li>Runtime environments (JRE and others)</li>
 </ol>
 <p>
 Each component of the platform is defined by a specification.
-Different implementations of each specifications allow the support of Java programs in multiple environments.
+Different implementations of each specification allow the support of Java programs in multiple environments.
 </p>
 <p>
 The Java platform components where initiated by <a href="http://en.wikipedia.org/wiki/Sun_Microsystems">Sun Microsystems</a>.
 They currently evolve in the frame of the <a href="http://en.wikipedia.org/wiki/Java_Community_Process">JCP</a>, a gathering of partners around <a href="http://en.wikipedia.org/wiki/Oracle_Corporation">Oracle Corp.</a> (after acquisition of Sun).